A7medS3bry/A7medS3bry/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

+- :school: I am a `Junior` at [Faculty of Computers & Informatics] at [Azhar University](http://suez.edu.eg/ar/).
+- :technologist: I love using Software as a solution for every `Problem`.
-- 🔭 I’m currently student at computer science Azhar university
+- :student: I’m currently learning `Computer Science` and `Software Engineering`.
+- :nerd_face: Always `learning new things`.
+- :thinking: I’m currently open for a new `job opportunity` <a href="https://www.linkedin.com/in/a7med-sabry/" target="blank">LinkedIn</a>

 - 🌱 I’m currently Working on .Net Web App

-- 🤝 I’m available for freelancing.

 - 💬 Ask me about **.Net**